-By Kelly Ranson, Cruise Critic contributor
+By Deborah Stone, Cruise Critic contributor

-Overall, P&O Cruises has done a good job of making sure everything runs smoothly.
+Overall, P&O has done a good job of making sure everything runs smoothly.
 The staff work hard and create a pleasant atmosphere for passengers, the entertainment and dining options are appealing, and the new additions give the right amount of extra sparkle to this mainstream ship.